How to Study the Bible

 There are several practical tips I want to share with you that I believe will be helpful in your study time.
 Find what works for you and implement it into how you study the Bible.

 Find a Bible translation.
 With so many translations out there, it’s important to find one that both reads well and is accurate.
 I personally prefer the ESV (English Standard Version) because it is considered highly accurate in translation and is easy to read.
-My primary Bible is CSB (Christian Standard Bible) because I just love the She Reads Truth Bible.
-And I’ll also refer to NLT (New Living Translation) and The Message when I want to look at a verse differently or illuminate the meaning.
+My primary Bible is ESV.
+I’ll also refer to NLT (New Living Translation), CSB (Christian Standard Bible), and The Message when I want to look at a verse differently or illuminate the meaning.
 It’s okay to refer multiple translations as this will perhaps help you see the verse in different ways.

 Ask yourself, What does this passage say?
 When you read a verse or passage, pull out the main idea.
 What’s the point the author is trying to communicate?
 This is the big idea question and what will be the most natural thought to rise to the surface as you read the verse(s).